 - If you smoke, quit.

-- Eat a healthy diet that includes plenty of fresh fruits, vegetables, and whole grains.
-Cut back on fat, salt, and sugar.
+- Eat a healthy diet that includes plenty of fresh fruits, veggies, and whole grains.
+Cut back on saturated fats (found in red meat, for example), salt, and sugar.

 - Get regular exercise.